DarkFoxYT/SPV_addon/README.md

 **Lore & player interaction**
 A new lore system is in the production and will be added shortly, the system will be in casset tapes scattered arround everywhere.
 A player voice and interaction will be added aswell giving that imersion of being in a found footage or at least watching one while being one but no voices in multiplayer.

-**Extra Modding Hooks:**
-The addon is fully compatible with content creators and modders, providing new ways to add custom mechanics, visuals, and events (details in the wiki).

 ## ⚠️ Requirements
 [Space Potatoes Backrooms Mod](https://modrinth.com/mod/minecraft-found-footage)